10 ways to stay bumpy all year round

-Do you know what any competing athlete has in common, any successful history of physical transformation, and any achievement of a stated goal of losing weight?
-All of these people have had a long and challenging road to getting in top physical shape.
+Do you know what any competing athlete has in common, any successful history of physical transformation, and any achievement of a stated goal of losing weight? and stay bumpy All of these people have had a long and challenging road to getting in top physical shape.
 But after they achieved their goal and received a sincere recognition of what seemed impossible until recently, one important question remained: “What to do now?”

 Until recently, when bodybuilding competitions were the only competitive events available, athletes spent 12-16 weeks getting their bodies in perfect condition before the competition, and then gained 15-20 kilograms just a few days after the performance.
 This weight swing has led us to separate competitive form and form in the offseason, and for many bodybuilders, even at the highest level, the number of weeks spent in better shape can be counted on the fingers of one hand.